Snisen-dev/devops24/examinations/02/README.md

 What does the `ansible_connection=local` part mean?

+Answer:
-It connects to the local ip of the machine
+It tells ansible to run the tasks directly on the local machine

 ## BONUS QUESTION